healers2004/Poll-Django/README.md

 This file is to explain what this project does and how to download and use it so that it works as intended.
-The project is a website with 2 applications - Polls and Blog Polls is a simple polling application that can be used to cast your votes from the available options for a particular question.
+The project is a website with 2 applications - Polls and Blog.

+Polls is a simple polling application that can be used to cast your votes from the available options for a particular question.
 New polls can be added by the admin that can then be viewed by the user.